 When editing P1, N or P0 actions, use the radio buttons to select the programming language.
-This command is not available if the action block is not empty.

-The first view ("Action") contains all simple actions for controlling a boolean variable or a child SFC chart.
+The first view ("Action") contains all simple actions for controlling a Boolean variable or a child SFC chart.
 However, it is possible to directly enter action blocks programmed in ST together with other actions in this view.
-Use the following syntax for entering ST action blocks in the first pane:
+Use the following syntax for entering ST action blocks in the first pane: ACTION (qualifier): statements...
+END\ACTION;